JonnyAdaptableTools/adaptableblotter-demo/README.md

 AdapTable is a powerful HTML5 DataGrid add-on that integrates with the leading datagrid components and provides all the additional, rich functionality that financial and other advanced users expect from their grids, tables and blotters.

 It offers - out of the box - incredibly powerful searching, filtering, sorting, styling and editing functionality.
 It also provides unparalleled validation and audit functions, vital in the current regulatory and compliance environment.
-Try it out for yourself at https://demo.adaptableblotter.com.

 More grid components are being added all the time so contact us if you would like us to implement your favourite HTML5 grid control.